 In all clinical studies, study participants are provided with a summary of all known, important safety information about the investigational medicine or vaccine during the Informed Consent process, which occurs prior to receiving any study medicine or vaccine.
 The Informed Consent Form (ICF), which must be agreed to by study participants and which also outlines study objectives, processes and safety information, is updated if new and important safety issues are identified during the study.
 Additionally, other documents, such as the study protocol and the instructions for investigators, also provide important safety information to study investigators to assist them in the care of the participants during the study.

-After the study is completed, and assuming the vaccine is approved for use, ongoing monitoring of safety continues.
+After the studies are completed, and assuming the vaccine is approved for use, ongoing monitoring of safety continues.
 This includes the ongoing assessment of potential adverse events, appropriate reporting to health authorities and necessary updates to the risk profile.